mrfil/PowerGrid/_docs/Creating_Objects.md

 Our object class will use these types in place of the actual objects, keeping in mind that at compile time T1 and Tobj will be replaced by actual variable and object types.

-Typically T1 is a floating point variable type, float or double.
+Typically, T1 is a floating point variable type, float or double.

 Tobj is a PowerGrid object, such as Gdft or Gnufft or TimeSegmentation.